I blame it on the weather. No, I blame my bed.

 Mt.
 Fuji is the reason why I was in town and why I had to be there early morning.
 This charmer has a reputation of being a tease around noon, hiding behind puffs of clouds and bright glow of the sun.
 I had my first glimpse of her at a hilltop shrine in Kamakura.
 From that moment on, I was hers.
-It was that moment when I decided I needed to be intimate with her, have a closer look or even just one touch of her curves.

 The Fifth Station, the highest point accessible by public transportation, was closed at this time of the year.